 Yes, ICA uses peer review for both journals and conference submissions.
 The journals have roughly an 11% acceptance rate and the conference has about a 45% acceptance rate.

 How are divisions and interest groups established and can they be changed?

 As stated in the bylaws, a group of 30 or more active members of the association may petition the Executive Director to establish an Interest Group.
-Interest groups recently established include Games Studies (2005), Communication History (2007), and Children, Adolescents and Media (2007).
+Interest groups recently established include Sports Communication (2014).
 An interest group appoints its own officers, is allocated conference sessions, and is represented in the Board of Directors, but does not have voting rights.

 An interest group enrolling 200 or more members of ICA for at least two consecutive years may apply to become a division.
 For example, Journalism Studies applied to be an interest group in 2004, rapidly gained membership, and acquired divisional status in 2005.
 A division appoints its own offices, is allocated conference sessions, and has voting status on the Board of Directors.

 If interest groups or divisions lose members, their status may be revoked, as stated in the bylaws.